Retired Senior Volunteer Program

 By joining RSVP, you become part of a National movement of thousands of volunteers responding to critical community needs.
 Anoka County RSVP connects people age 55 and over who want to volunteer with non-profit and social service programs in Anoka County.

-To enroll call Tricia Lehti at 763-324-1661 or download the volunteer application.
+To enroll call Tricia Lehti at 763-324-1661, download and mail the volunteer application or submit electronically Opens a New Window. .
 After completing the application and skills and interests checklist, RSVP matches you with community needs.
 You are provided position descriptions for each matched opportunity and you choose which opportunities to pursue.
 There are even volunteer time sheets available for download, so you can keep track of your volunteer work time.

 Examples of RSVP Volunteer Opportunities

 Become a Tax Aide Volunteer

 Help senior citizens or low income and disadvantaged citizens in the Anoka County area fill out their income tax, property, or mobile home tax returns.
 Training is provided.
 No prior experience necessary.
 Training sessions are held in the Spring.
 For more information contact Tricia at 763-324-1661.

 Consider making a difference by driving seniors and veterans to and from medical appointments.